physicsguy42/BEAM_beta/README.txt

 BEAM readme updated March 31, 2018

 BEAM is  a Monte Carlo (MC) based Radiative Transfer/Ray Tracing code written in Fortran 90.
-In addition we include in this package a few utility scripts written in python and R that we have found useful for diagnostic purposes.
+In addition, this package includes a few utility scripts written in python and R that we have found useful for diagnostic purposes.
 The MC code has been run and tested on MacOS and Linux systems (Pleiades at the NAS supercomputing facility).